Hop3 CLI Reference¶

 Interaction¶

-Context Selection¶
+Context and App Selection¶

 Verbosity¶